Effects of spatially localised pressure gradient histories on recovery of turbulent boundary layers: Introduction

 \section{Introduction}

 Turbulent boundary layers (TBLs) subjected to streamwise pressure gradients (PGs) are ubiquitous in engineering applications, including flows over aircraft wings, wind turbines, and ship hulls.
 The similarity between these applications, from a flow perspective, is that they eventually experience high Reynolds numbers while also being exposed to strong PGs early in their evolution.
-While canonical zero-pressure-gradient (ZPG) smooth-wall TBLs have been extensively studied, the imposition of local PGs alters not only mean flow but also underlying turbulence structures \cite{Lee2009, Harun2013, Vinuesa2017b, Pozuelo2022a}.
-Further complexity arises pressure gradient history (PGH): \citet{Clauser1956} noted that the outer portion of the boundary layer possesses a long memory, being shaped not only by local conditions but also by a prolonged history of past events.
-Echoing this notion, recent work by \citet{Preskett2025a} demonstrated that even after a TBL returns to a nominal \emph{local} ZPG following exposure to PGs, it \emph{still} deviates from the behaviour of a canonical ZPG TBL.
-The present study therefore seeks to experimentally investigate the recovery mechanisms of TBLs subjected to PGH.
+The imposition of local PGs on canonical zero-pressure-gradient (ZPG) smooth-wall TBLs alters not only the mean flow but also the underlying turbulence structures \citep{Lee2009, Harun2013}.
+A further level of complexity arises from \emph{history} effects: \citet{Clauser1956} noted that the outer portion of the boundary layer possesses a long memory.
+This means that the downstream state of a TBL depends not only on the \emph{local} PG condition but also on the upstream sequence of PG conditions, here referred to as pressure gradient history (PGH).